December 29, 2022

 Don’t be afraid of rejection.
 That’s key in this business.
 Sometimes an editor may not like an idea and then another one will.
 The new one may even offer you more money than the first editor (that’s happened to me several times).
 Also, think about what has worked for you and how you can build on that with other publications and companies.

-I also like to read writing magazines and books to keep me motivated.
+I also like to read writing magazines and books to keep me motivated as a freelance poker writer.
 I try to stay positive and just keep going.

 One last thing is that don’t be afraid of a story that may be about something you don’t have knowledge about.
 The phrase “fake it until you make it” should always apply.
 Your sources can help you learn about the topic and do some research.
 Turning down assignments because you may not know the topic can be costly in the long run.
 You’re also missing out on a fun opportunity to learn about something new.